Railking.co.uk Homepage

 December 2007

-Given the frequent slippage on MTH production schedules full marks for getting the first HO triplexes shipped out on time (item 80-3112-1).
+Given the frequent slippage on MTH production schedules full marks for getting the first HO triplexes shipped out on time (item 80-3112-1 , finally reviewed by CM!).

 News Update, October 2007